 Integrity in sport

-The football community is faced with a significant number of match-fixing incidents and allegations of corruption.
-Match-fixing in football is a global challenge, with more than 60 countries initiating investigations over the past two years.
+The global sporting community is faced with an increasing number of match-fixing incidents and allegations of corruption.

 Estimates of the money made through illegal betting alone run into hundreds of millions of euros annually, while the use of Internet gambling networks has made it extremely easy to bet on matches anywhere in the world.